Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Both systems combined

-Whole-house filter handles breadth (every tap).
-Under-sink RO handles depth (maximum purity for drinking).
-From $2,200 installed.
+Whole-house handles breadth; RO handles depth.
+From $4,400 installed.
 0% finance available.

 Filtered drinking water in an apartment or rental